 Below me was rolling moorland.
 I could see the City, built in concentric circles with the outer ring of psychic fire showing where order and chaos were kept apart.
 But I could also see other places.
 The land wasn't empty of life.
 The City was not the only place.
 I saw horsemen hunting with dogs - they were immune to mind control and their quarry was a telepath.
 I saw the hounds rip the helpless man to shreds and I felt his mind "escape".
 I knew that the hunters had a feudal society under a king or lord called "The Roy" (my own mind knew this meant "Royal").
 I saw isolated tribes of people living in buildings made of reclaimed bricks and blocks.
 I saw the jagged concrete monoliths and blocks which had once been motorways and motorway bridges - they had broken up or fallen down and nature hadn't managed to break them down completely.
 I saw the overgrown wreckage of a world familiar to my dreaming self.
 I saw golden eyes and felt phantom fingers in my mind and a feeling that someone called Limari would one day exist and had sent out this psychic shockwave through time.

-Actually there is no snippet 5.
-The girl in the dream had died and I only ever travelled forward in her time, never into her past.
 Sometimes I get a bit more of the other snippets which fill in the gaps - a bit like being a tourist walking in a strange land which I half recognise (like going somewhere you've seen on TV).
 Sometimes Limari is so real that I expect him to walk past me in the street.
 Sometimes I wake up complaining of "time disjoint" from my mind wandering in the future.
 It's disorienting.
 I feel as though the anchor which holds me in this time is slipping and I'm drifting.
 It's as though this world is going out of focus.
 Maybe I read too many books.
 Still, I would like to meet Limari in the world outside of my dreams.

 Because of these snippets of dreams I wrote a series of poems about the mind-wars, telepaths and future times.
 Some are on my website.